What does NDHM REALLY Mean for Hospitals and Patients?

 Lack of Past History for Patients

 Patients may recall only bits of information about their condition/advised medication and often forget to bring in their past reports/prescriptions.
-This is a concern, as past history is particularly relevant for patients suffering from chronic diseases like diabetics, kidney failure, arthritis, etc. Previous prescriptions and reports help in understanding the disease progress, which further enhances the quality of care.
+This is a concern, as past history is particularly relevant for patients suffering from chronic diseases like diabetes, kidney failure, arthritis, etc. Previous prescriptions and reports help in understanding the disease progress, which further enhances the quality of care.

 As per one of the studies in the USA, patient care was adversely affected for 7.8% of the patients due to missing clinical information.
 In Australia, 1.8% of medical errors were due to the unavailability of clinical information.
 While specific statistics are not available for India, it is evident that a patient’s clinical history becomes an important tool to avoid medical errors and deliver better care.